 The logo featured a metallic dark blue frame with rivets.
 Inside it, there’s a blue sheet with an inscription in orange volumetric letters, outlined in thin red.

 The volume hints at the use of puppet characters.
-The orange color is associated with construction machinery in England and orange construction helmets.
+The color orange is associated with construction machinery in England and with orange construction helmets.

 The screws and metal resonate with signs of repair work.
-They hint at tools, machinery, and the labor of workers.
+They hint at tools, machinery, and workers’ labor.

 The overall image of the logo indicates powerful, large machines with considerable strength.
 The bright colors and cartoon letters signify a children’s show.